shaolang/blog/content/links.md

 ## Misc

 - [AWS services explained in one line each](https://adayinthelifeof.nl/2020/05/20/aws.html)
-- [CSS Tips](https://markodenic.com/css-tips/): CSS tips and tricks you won't see in most of the tutorials
 - [Framework for writing good documentation](https://documentation.divio.com)
 - [Git - When to Merge vs. When to Rebase](https://www.derekgourlay.com/blog/git-when-to-merge-vs-when-to-rebase/)
   - Rule of thumb: